| For

 the designations refer to unclassified, sensitive information that is or may be exempt

 from public release under the Freedom of Information Act.
+The fact that information is marked FOUO or

 any comparable designation does